West of Zanzibar (1928 film): Plot

 When she arrives, Phroso denies being Maisie's father (to her great relief), but refuses to tell her why she has been brought there and treats her with undisguised hatred.
 The first night, she witnesses a gruesome tribal custom: when a man dies, his wife or daughter is burned alive on the same funeral pyre.
 As the days go by, Maizie gradually wins the perpetually drunk Doc's heart.
 However, Phroso purposely turns her into an alcoholic.

 Phroso then sends word to Crane where he can find the people who are robbing his ivory.
 When Crane shows up and sees Maizie, Phroso tells him that Maizie is his daughter.
 To Phroso's surprise, Crane breaks out in laughter.
 He informs Phroso that Anna never went with him to Africa because she hated him for paralyzing her husband.
 Maizie is actually Phroso's child!
 Before he can absorb the news, the next step of his plan unfolds; the natives shoot and kill Crane.
 Now that Crane has been killed, custom demands that his daughter Maisie be burned with him on his funeral pyre.

 Realizing now that she is actually his daughter, Phroso uses a magic trick to try to save Maisie from being burned alive.
 With the natives watching, he puts her in an upright wooden coffin with a secret exit in the back and closes the lid.
 When he reopens it, there is nothing but a skeleton inside.
 Meanwhile, Doc, Maizie and the others flee down to the river and escape by boat.
 However, the natives do not believe Phroso's claim that an evil spirit has taken Maizie; they realize he has tricked them.
 The screen fades to black as the natives close in on Phroso.
 Later, a native fishes a medallion out of the ashes of the funeral pyre, the same medallion that had hung around Phroso's neck.
+Meanwhile, Doc and Maizie in each other's arms, among others, safely escape down the river in a boat.